jdw-assignment/rpc-proxy/README.md

 As for IaC, Terraform is used as per requirement.
 For this assignment, Terraform AWS modules by `terraform-aws-modules` are utilized mainly because they abstract the creation and configuration of resources.

+Autoscaling has also implemented to auto scale based on the CPU load.

 Custom modules were created for AWS region.
 In the event that multi-region deployment is needed, these modules can be used to quickly replicate the infrastructure in a new region.